 Emergency Tooth Extraction Near Me in Rockville, Maryland

-When you suffer a broken tooth, impacted tooth or abscess. or are diagnosed with a tooth infection, there could be any number of causes for each issue.
+When you suffer a broken tooth, impacted tooth, abscess, or are diagnosed with a tooth infection, there could be any number of causes for each issue.
+For urgent situations, we offer emergency dental services to address immediate needs and prevent further complications.

 But have no fear: The emergency dentists at Rockville Dental Arts are here when you need emergency relief.

-Our dental care specialists provide comprehensive oral care services for all your individual and family needs, from biannual cleanings to wisdom tooth removal to restorative dentistry and even emergency tooth removal.
+Our dental care specialists provide comprehensive oral care services for all your individual and family needs, from biannual cleanings to wisdom tooth removal to restorative dentistry—including dental bridges—and even emergency tooth removal.

 But when you’re in serious pain from an impacted wisdom teeth or a broken tooth, all you care about is eliminating your discomfort.